BlackBeltTechnology/pandino/CONTRIBUTING.md

 In order for IDEs to be able to provide proper breakpoints and debugging support, JEST needs a dedicated `tsconfig.test.json` file in every project.

-The reason is that in bundle outputs we usually do not provide source-maps, but IDEs rely on them.
+The reason for this is that in bundle outputs we usually do not provide source-maps, but IDEs rely on them.

 ## Sources